wintercms/docs/backend-forms.md

 `minItems` | minimum items required.
 Pre-displays those items when not using groups.
 For example if you set **'minItems: 1'** the first row will be displayed and not hidden.
 `maxItems` | maximum number of items to allow within the repeater.
 `groups` | references a group of form fields placing the repeater in group mode (see below).
 An inline definition can also be used.
+`sortable` | whether or not items in the repeater can be reordered.
+Default: `true`.
 `style` | the behavior style to apply for repeater items.
 Can be one of the following: `default`, `collapsed` or `accordion`.
 See the **Repeater styles** section below for more information.

 The repeater field supports a group mode which allows a custom set of fields to be chosen for each iteration.